Iowa City, Iowa: Pedestrian Mall

 City Plaza (commonly called the Pedestrian Mall or simply Ped Mall) serves as a gathering place for students and locals and draws large crowds for its summertime events such as the Friday Night Concert Series and the annual Iowa City Jazz Festival and Iowa City Arts Festival.
 The Ped Mall area contains restaurants, bars, retail, hotels, and the Iowa City Public Library.
-It is known for its appeal to various local artists and musicians, and its wild bar scene.
+The area functions as a cultural and social hub, featuring numerous restaurants, bars, and retail establishments, alongside the Iowa City Public Library.
 The Coldren Opera House was located on the street which has now become the mall.